MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 #### Quadratic term
 $$Income_i = 30 + 5*Gender + 1*Age + -0.01*Age^2$$
-- Notes: Gender is coded 1=Male and 0=Female, all values in '000's
+- The intercept is unchanged.
 - $$\hat{\beta}_1$$=5K tells us the difference in female and male income, holding age constant (males expected to have +5K).
 - $$\hat{\beta}_2$$=1K tells us we expect +1K income for every additional year of age at the younger ages (before taking into account the quadratic effect), holding gender constant.
 - $$\hat{\beta}_2$$=-10 tells us the rate at which income increases, decreases with age and eventually reverses (concave).